 To the cheerleaders, the players, the coaches and fans

-and every smiling member of the
+and every smiling member of the Green Machine Band,

 may the season again showcase

-a stellar sportsmanship presentation
+a stellar sportsmanship presentation,

 And as the opposing teams depart and drive into the night

-may they have a safe return home from the gridiron lights.
+we wish them a safe return home from the gridiron lights.